GovTechSG/seed-documentation/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 # Configuration of common Developer CLI tools with Cloudflare WARP

+This article tells you how to configure the following common applications.
+To know how to configure any other applications or tools, refer to the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert).

 - [Node.js and NPM](#nodejs-and-npm)
 - [Docker](#docker)
 - [AWS CLI](#aws-cli)
 - [Golang](#golang)

+> **Note**:
+>- If you are using the above-mentioned applications or tools, and unable to access SGTS servcies, create a support request.
+For more information, refer to [create support request](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/raise-an-incident-support-request).
+>- If you are using other tools and applications, contact [Cloudflare Community Support Forums](https://support.cloudflare.com/hc/en-us).

 ## Node.js and NPM